bastings/nlp1-2017-projects/dep-parser/README.md

 The advantage of graph-based dependency parsers is that they can work well on languages with discontinuities, such as Dutch and German, because we can extract non-projective dependency trees from them. -->

+### Sources

+* There is a **python package for graphs** called [NetworkX](http://networkx.github.io/) that has an easy to use data-structure for representing [graphs](https://networkx.github.io/documentation/stable/reference/classes/index.html)), and implementation of [Edmond's algorithm](https://networkx.github.io/documentation/stable/reference/algorithms/generated/networkx.algorithms.tree.branchings.Edmonds.html?highlight=edmonds) that you can use to check the correctness of your own implementation.
+Lastly, it let's you [draw](https://networkx.github.io/documentation/stable/reference/generated/networkx.drawing.nx_pylab.draw.html?highlight=draw#networkx.drawing.nx_pylab.draw) graphs, or [save](https://networkx.github.io/documentation/stable/reference/readwrite/graphml.html?highlight=xml) them as xml file so that you can draw them with other graph-drawing packages.
+See the [notebook](notebooks/graphs.ipynb) for a full demo.

 ## Neural networks